iwakura-enterprises/jda-interactables/README.md

 // Example of handling a slash command event SlashCommandInteractionEvent slashEvent = /* ... */;

+// Create a modal builder
+Modal.Builder modalBuilder = Modal.create("random-id", "Job Application")
+    .addComponents(
+        TextDisplay.of("# Welcome!\nPlease, fill out the form below."), Label.of(
+            "Name",
+            TextInput.of("name", TextInputStyle.SHORT)
+        ),
+        Label.of(
+            "Why are you interested in this position?", TextInput.of("reason", TextInputStyle.PARAGRAPH)
+        ),
+        Label.of(
+            "What's 1+1?",
+            TextInput.of("math", TextInputStyle.SHORT)
+        )
+    );

-// Create interactable modal with a callback InteractableModal interactableModal = new InteractableModal(event -> {
+// Create interactable modal with the modal builder and a callback InteractableModal interactableModal = new InteractableModal(modalBuilder, event -> {
   String name = event.getValue("name").getAsString();
   String reason = event.getValue("reason").getAsString();
   String math = event.getValue("math").getAsString();